ConrDev/ConrDev/README.md

 ### Hey there! 👋
-My name is Conner van Tilburg and I'm a developer from The Netherlands I do some frontend with Tailwind CSS and some PHP backend
+My name is Conner van Tilburg and I'm a developer from The Netherlands I do backend work with laravel and some frontend with Tailwind CSS

 I also do some Web designing or Graphic designing